Infineon/ota-bootloader-abstraction/README.md

     ```

 - OTA storage interface calls Flash operations(Read, Write, erase) to store upgrade images in UPGRADE slot.
+ *ota-bootloader-abstraction* implements flash operation using *serial-memory* library for PSE84 platform.
+User needs to pull this library by creating a *serial-memory.mtb* file and place it the application's deps folder.
+ The contents of *serial-memory.mtb* should be as follows:
+    ```
+    mtb:serial-memory#release-v3.0.0#$$ASSET_REPO$$/serial-memory/release-v3.0.0
+    ```
- *ota-bootloader-abstraction* implements flash operation using *mtb-pdl-cat1* library APIs and implementation is available in [configs folder](./configs/COMPONENT_MCUBOOT/flash/).
+ For all other platforms, *ota-bootloader-abstraction* implements flash operation using *PDL* APIs and implementation is available in [configs folder](./configs/COMPONENT_MCUBOOT/flash/).
  User can use same implementation by copying contents of [configs folder](./configs/COMPONENT_MCUBOOT/flash/) to application space or Can implement flash operation APIs defined in [cy_ota_flash.h](./source/COMPONENT_MCUBOOT/cy_ota_flash.h).

 - For Secure platforms like PSoC64, MCUBootloader will get programmed during kit provisioning process.
 Follow steps in 3.1 before building OTA application.